f-wichert/uni-evented-backend/README.md

 ## Description

-Backend for Evented Application using Node.js & Express.js with Typescript
+Backend for Evented Application using Node.js & Express.js with Typescript.

 ## Typescript